DNSheng/livestream-wrapper/README.md

 livestream ping
 ```

-Pinging is slow, especially if pinging all aliased channels as it is done so concurrently.
+Pinging may take some time and heavily utilizes the CPU as it is poorly optimized.

 ## Options